pfe-rs/psiml-applied-ai/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pfe-rs/psiml-applied-ai/blob/master/notebooks/Psiml_Tour_Collab.ipynb)

-This notebook gives a quick introduction to **Google Colab** and how to use it for machine learning and data analysis.
+This notebook provides a quick introduction to Google Colab—an online environment for running Python and Jupyter notebooks with many scientific and machine-learning libraries preinstalled.
+It demonstrates how to execute Python code and install additional packages directly within Colab.

-### You will learn:
-- What Google Colab is and how it works
-- How to run cells, restart runtimes, and manage notebooks
-- How to use GPU/TPU resources
-- How to upload / download files and work with Google Drive
-- Basic workflow for running the other PSIML Applied AI notebooks

 This is the recommended first stop before exploring other notebooks.